 No confetti at Wildeburg: the tiny snippets of paper – or even worse: plastic – are almost impossible to clean and get rid of.
 We want to keep the beautiful terrain in the middle of nature serene.

-important: celebrate safely and healthy.
+You definitely should celebrate the good life, but even more important: celebrate safely and healthy.
 We recommend reading these tips to party safe.

 Yes that’s allowed on Thursday and Friday and only at your first entrance, but make sure it’s not in glass.
 On Saturday and Sunday, you are not allowed to bring food.
 We also have all kinds of great spots to grab a bite to eat!